 Clean Water is Important to All of Us

-In recent years sources of water pollution like industrial wastes from factories have been greatly reduced.
-Now, more than 60% of water pollution comes from everyday behaviors around our homes and businesses.
-Things like oil leaking cars, fertilizers and pet waste contribute to water pollution.
-All these sources add up to a large pollution problem.
-Each of us can do small things to help clean up our water - which adds up to a pollution solution!
+Did you know that stormwater pollution is the number one source of water pollution in the country?
+Stormwater pollution comes from our everyday behaviors around our homes and businesses.
+Oil leaking from a car, using too much fertilizer and leaving behind pet waste all contribute to water pollution.
+Each of us can do small things to help clean up our water which adds up to a pollution solution!

 Why Do We Need Clean Water?